molines/IMHOTEP/Doc/Multiple_frequency_runoff.md

 ```

 `nn_icb_freq` define the total number of frequencies used for icb (in a more general sense, the number of data set), including the standard one, defined in the standard
 NEMO namelist block `namberg`.
-Here 3 means, 1 standard + 2 extra.
+Here 3, means 1 standard + 2 extra.
 In the example we have sn_icb(1) (first extra) corresponding to monthly climatological data, and
 sn_icb(2) corresponding to an annual interannual data set.
 Up to now, the maximum number of extra data set is limited to 5 (hard coded dimension), but can be increased to any
 number is necessary.

-At NEMO level, the routines afected by this new capabilities are :
+At NEMO level, the routines affected by this new capability are :
   * **icbini.F90** :

     ```fortran